cb-ci-templates/ci-templates/casc/README.md

 ```

 * create the required credentials as K8s secrets
+ * NOTE: This requires kubectl to access your c luster with the right permissions

 > ./00-createCredentialSecrets.sh

-# Option1: Create a Controller from Controller CasC bundle
+# Create a Controller from Controller CasC bundle

 ## Install CasC plugins on CjoC